 - Close any accounts that have been tampered with, or opened fraudulently.
 While our professionals will assist you with your State Bank of Georgia accounts, you also contact, in writing, the security or fraud department of institutions at which you maintain credit or bank accounts.

 - File a complaint with the Federal Trade Commission (FTC).
 Contact the FTC's Identity Theft Hotline:

-While State Bank of Georgia may send you email communications from time to time, we will never ask you to send your account number, password or social security via email, text message or a phone call you did not initiate.
+At State Bank of Georgia, we will never ask you to send your account number, password or social security via email and State Bank of Georgia encourages customers to never share passwords.

 - Be suspicious of any email with an urgent request for personal financial information.
 Phishers have been known to include upsetting or enticing false statements to get people to react immediately.
 The email typically asks for information such as user names, passwords, credit card numbers, Social Security Numbers, etc.

 - Be careful of emails that are not personalized and/or may contain spelling errors and/or awkward syntax and phrasing.